Truva

 PDIC insurance: your money is protected up to PHP 1,000,000

 Every BSP-licensed digital bank in the Philippines is covered by PDIC insurance, the Philippine Deposit Insurance Corporation.
-You can verify any bank's coverage status on the official PDIC website.

 Coverage limit: PHP 1,000,000 per depositor per bank.